Root Canals in Edgewater, NJ

 Natural-Looking

 To restore your tooth’s appearance and function, we will cap your tooth with a custom-made dental crown.
-It will be designed to look and feel exactly like your surrounding teeth so that no one will notice – not even yourself.
+It will be designed to look and feel exactly like your surrounding teeth so that no one will notice, not even you.

 Why Choose Smiles On The Hudson?